Useful resource: Weston A. Price Foundation click here

 Measles Scare 2011 France/2013 Wales/2014 USA/ 2015 Germany

-Is the Welsh outbreak much different from the French?
+Are the Welsh/ American/ German outbreaks much different from the French?

 Scream the headlines.
 Unvaccinated children are being excluded from Swiss schools; private clinics are running out of single measles jabs……What are they panicking about?
 Heart attacks, strokes, paralysis?
 No, they are talking about measles – a regular childhood illness that most children sail through.

 Yes, there are about 170 000 measles deaths per years world wide (2008 figures), but, as the World Health Organisation (WHO) states:

 “The overwhelming majority (more than 95%)of measles deaths occur in countries with low per capita incomes and weak health infrastructures…Most measles deaths are caused by complications associated with the diseases” and

 “Severe measles is more likely among poorly nourished young children, especially those with insufficient vitamin A, or whose immune systems have been weakened by HIV/AIDS or other diseases….
 As high as 10% of measles cases result in death among populations with high levels of malnutrition and lack of adequate health care”1

 Are children in Europe and the United States suffering from malnutrition?